nec-openstack/quantum-openflow-plugin/quickstart/README-multinode.md

 Prerequisites
 -------------

-See [README.md][quickstart-single] about the prerequisites and restrictions.

 * Control Plane Network
-* User Plane Network: Open vSwitch and/or physical switch supported by the OFC.
-  You have to create a Network by connecting each OpenFlow switch including Open vSwitch on hypervisor node(s) with an exclusive line or GRE tunneling.
+* OpenFlow Network as a User Plane Network: Create OpenFlow Network by connecting all nodes with OpenFlow switch(s).
+If you don't have any hardware OpenFlow switch, use GRE tunnel option (GRE_REMOTE_IPS) to create OpenFlow Network over Control Plane Network.

+See [README.md][quickstart-single] about the other prerequisites and restrictions.

 Cluster Controller Node
 -----------------------